 iPSC Differentiation

 After 24 hours, replace the supernatant in each well with 2 milliliters of fresh primate embryonic stem cell medium supplemented with 1 microgram/milliliter of doxycycline [1] and return the plate to the cell culture incubator Authors: for how long?
-[2].
+For 24 hours [2].

 WIDE: Talent adding medium to well(s), with medium and doxycycline containers visible in frame